 Real Life Stories of Breast Cancer Patients

-Stories of breast cancer patients and their journeys from symptoms, through to diagnosis, surgery and beyond are becoming all too familiar as more women are diagnosed, but how they cope is as individual as they are.
-It is true to say that no two journeys are the same but there is a lot of common ground, and as such a lot that can be learnt when breast cancer patients share their stories with others, whether that’s in person, in the media or simply with a friend.
+Stories of breast cancer patients and their journeys from symptoms, to diagnosis, surgery and beyond are becoming all too familiar as more women are diagnosed, but how they cope is as individual as they are.
+It is true to say that no two journeys are the same but there is a lot of common ground, and as such, a lot that can be learned when breast cancer patients share their stories with others, whether that’s in person, in the media or simply with a friend.

 The Day I Was Told has quickly become a website full of information and personal stories from breast cancer patients, to support women through every step of their breast cancer journey, from initial diagnosis, through treatment, to recovery and beyond.